zeek/zeek/script-reference/directives.rst

     directory in Bro's file search path.
 If a matching file is found, then the file is automatically loaded.

-    For example, if a script called "local.bro" has been loaded, and a prefix of "test" was specified, then Bro will look for a file named "test.local.bro" in each directory of Bro's file search path.
+    For example, if a script called "local.zeek" has been loaded, and a prefix of "test" was specified, then Bro will look for a file named "test.local.zeek" in each directory of Bro's file search path.

     An alternative way to specify prefixes is to use the "-p" Bro command-line option.